gtvj/front-end-code-test/README.md

 Candidates are asked to complete as many questions as possible in the allocated time.

+## Accessibility

+* How would you incorporate features of HTML5, CSS3 and JavaScript into a project in a way that does not disadvantage users of:
+  * assistive technologies
+  * older/less featured browsers

+[Maxiumum 5 marks]

 ## Best practices

-* How would you incorporate features of HTML5, CSS3 and JavaScript into a project in a way that does not disadvantage users of older/less featured browsers [Maxiumum 5 marks]

 * Is this good quality code?
 Provide a brief justification of your answer.
 [Maximum 3 marks]